 FS2004 1958 New York Idlewild Airport (KJFK).
 The 1958 version is already included in Chris Helton's download above.
 Simple version.
 I have backdated the 1962 airport above (by removing all of the individual airline's unit terminals) to 1958.
 Both packages may be installed, and desired year selected in the Scenery Library.
 Last modified on 12/3/09.

 FS2004 New York La Guardia Airport 1959 (KLGA).
 Jaap de Baare and I have created this scenery for New York's domestic airport circa 1959.
 This scenery comes complete with Jaap's Marine Air Terminal and PAA 5 sided hangar.
 A new terminal and lengthened runways were in place by 1964, to accomodate the jets.
 Last updated on 12/31/07.

 FS2004 Washington National Airport 1960 (KDCA).
+Now version 2!
 Chris Helton is the author of this fine airport at the US capital city, and he has done a great job.
 While DCA was the "close in" airport, it couldn't handle the jets of the era.
 So Baltimore (KBWI) handled the jets (download separately).
 Washington Dulles (KIAD) is included here as under construction.
 Chris also included the airports just across the Potomac River, Anacostia NAS/Bolling AFB.
 Thanks Chris!
 Last updated on 10/9/13.